TomographicImaging/CILViewer/README.md

 # CILViewer
-A simple Viewer for 3D data built with VTK.
+A simple Viewer for 3D data built with VTK and Python.

 The interactive viewer CILViewer2D provides: